 The drilling techniques reported in CCA, Appendix DEL, CRA-2004, Appendix DATA, and CRA-2009, Appendix DATA are still being implemented by area drillers.
-There were a total of 74 hydrocarbon wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from September 1, 2008 through August 31, 2009.
-This number is derived from the well tracking application maintained by the DBDSP.
+There were a total of 141 hydrocarbon wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from September 1, 2009 through August 31, 2010.
+This number is derived from the Delaware Basin Well Tracking Application (DBWTA) maintained by the DBDSP.
 In reality, the number of new wells is higher; but the paperwork on some of the wells has not yet been filed with the NMOCD or will be filed after this report is issued.
 Therefore, those wells are not included in the count listed above.

-Rotary drilling rigs were used to drill all 74 wells.
+Rotary drilling rigs were used to drill all 141 wells.
 Some have been completed as oil wells, others as gas wells, while the rest are still in the process of being completed.
 All were conventionally drilled utilizing mud as a medium for circulation.
-Ten of these wells were in the nine-township area.
-The depths of the completed wells in the nine-township area range from 8,000 feet to 13,296 feet.
-Outside of the nine-township area the depths of the completed wells range from 645 feet to 17,720 feet.
+Twenty-eight of these wells were in the nine-township area.
+The depths of the completed wells in the nine-township area range from 8,130 feet to 14,636 feet.
+Outside of the nine-township area the depths of the completed wells range from 2,945 feet to 17,600 feet.

 A technique used by operators to increase production is to drill a well horizontally after a target depth is reached, which allows for more of the wellbore area to be in the production zone.
-As reported in CCA, Appendix DEL, this technique is not often used in this area because of the increased costs due to the additional drilling time needed.
+As reported in CCA, Appendix DEL, this technique is not often used in this area because of the increased costs due to the additional drilling time needed, however in the past year approximately one-third of new wells have been horizontally completed.
 The DBDSP monitors directional and horizontally drilled wells only in the nine-township area (See Figure 3).
-None of the ten new wells spudded during the last year in the nine-township area had horizontally drilled components.
+Eleven of the twenty-eight new wells spudded during the last year in the nine-township area had horizontally drilled components.